Sex and Parkinson's

 What sexual problems can affect men with Parkinson’s?

 The prostate is a small gland found only in men.
-It is the size of a walnut and surrounds the first part of the tube (urethra) that carries urine from the bladder to the penis.
+It’s the size of a walnut and surrounds the first part of the tube (urethra) that carries urine from the bladder to the penis.

 Medication may help reduce the size of your prostate, alongside making changes to your lifestyle.
 Surgery may be recommended for moderate to severe symptoms of prostate enlargement, if medication hasn’t worked.

 You should talk to your GP if you begin to experience symptoms.
-They can assess you and refer you to a urologist if necessary.
+They can assess you and refer you to a urologist (a doctor specialising in problems with the bladder, kidneys and male reproductive organs) if necessary.

-Research has shown that one of the sexual problems which affects men is not being able to get aroused.
+Research has shown one of the sexual problems that affects men is not being able to get aroused.

 Surgery to implant a penile prosthesis may be an option for men with erectile problems.
-It is normally a last resort, however.
+It’s normally a last resort, however.

 What sexual problems can affect women with Parkinson’s?